 The fundamental change that is happening in manufacturing transforms the practice of running independent manufacturing units to the implementation of novel and networked cyber-physical systems.
 The digitalization of industrial production, often referred to as “Industrie 4.0” (GER), “Industrial Internet of Things” (US), or “Industrie du Futur” (FRA), lays the groundwork for more flexible and efficient ways of producing goods.
 This new approach is often highly complex, putting strains on the operators and supervisors of such systems.
 Hence, new research questions related to the assistance of humans in the industrial context arise.

-In the last two years, we organized workshops on “Designing Assistive Environments for Manufacturing” (DAEM) at PETRA 2017 and PETRA 2018.
+In the last three years, we organized workshops on “Designing Assistive Environments for Manufacturing” (DAEM) at PETRA 2017, PETRA 2018, and PETRA 2019.
 The first half-day workshop in 2017 with five accepted papers created a first valuable academic exchange and established a cross-organizational community.
 With twelve accepted papers, the workshop was extended to a full-day workshop in 2018.
-The second workshop fostered the community that is in regular contact and actively driving the research topic in form of joint research work, publications, and projects.
+The second workshop fostered the community that is in regular contact and actively driving the research topic in the form of joint research work, publications, and projects.
+In 2019 the workshop gained again a growing momentum with eleven accepted papers and an additional invited talk held by Prof. Oliver Korn.

 Building on this success, we seek again to assemble researchers and practitioners from HCI in order to continue pushing the research agenda related to the design of assistive environments for manufacturing and to discuss the latest research results.
 The workshop will intensify existing collaborations, help establishing new ones, and provide a platform for exchanging ideas relevant to the domain.
 Of course, we welcome both recurring and new participants to this workshop.